shreyasriram4/shreyasriram4.github.io/_posts/2022-11-14-govtech-internship.md

 ## Parting Thoughts

 That's all from me!
-In all seriousness, I've learned a lot of myself these past couple of months.
+In all seriousness, I've learned a lot about myself these past couple of months.
 I'm grateful to GovTech for its unconscious contributions towards my ongoing journey towards self-discovery.
 On to the next journey!